The best broker for Swiss investors in 2026

 The broker you need to buy stocks and ETFs reliably and at extremely affordable prices.
 Trade U.S. stocks for as little as 0.5 USD!

-As mentioned before, Interactive Brokers is the only one of the two best brokers to give you access to U.S. ETFs.
+As mentioned before, Interactive Brokers is the only one of the two best brokers to provide you with access to U.S. ETFs.
 So, if you plan to invest in them, IB should be your choice.
 It is my favorite broker, the one I use and recommend!

 Interactive Brokers is a broker from the United States.
 But if you are in Europe, you will use its United Kingdom subsidiary.
 But this remains the same broker.
 It is a very well-established broker founded in 1978.
 It has many customers all over the world.